matthias-dunkel/gameoflife/README.md

-# Simple implementationn of Conway's game of life in groovy
+# Simple implementation of Conway's game of life in groovy